Jerney Kaagman

-Christina Henriette "Jerney" Kaagman (born 9 July 1947) is a Dutch singer-musician and music executive best known as the lead singer for the progressive rock group Earth and Fire, with whom she scored a slew of international hits between 1969 and 1990.
-She recorded as a solo artist also, and after her career, as a singer worked for the music industry, as president of the Dutch musicians' union BV Pop; as a public relations manager for a radio station; and on television, as a judge on television talent show Idols.
+Christina Henriette "Jerney" (Note: Stage-name deliberately misspelled, to make domestic, native Dutch-speakers pronounce it as 'Journey'.)
+Kaagman (9 July 1947 – 31 July 2026) was a Dutch singer-musician and music executive best known as the lead singer for the progressive rock group Earth and Fire, with which she scored a slew of international hits between 1969 and 1990.
+She also recorded as a solo artist also.
+After her career as a singer, she worked for the music industry, as president of the Dutch musicians' union BV Pop; as a public relations manager for a radio station; and on television, as a judge on television talent show Idols from 2002 to 2008.